fliptanedo/FlipWebsite2025/README.md

 3. Add your custom CSS code to the file you created and re-run Hugo to view changes

 So let's go ahead and do that.
 Create `./assets/css/custom.css`.
 We can transfer over the previous version if this isn't my first time doing this.
 Note that you do have to re-run Hugo to see any style sheet changes.

+The lion's share of my `custom.css` edits are for the custom Feynman Diagram footer bar.

 # Basic Blox